M. Ashraful Haq

-Rear Admiral M Ashraful Haq NBP, NUP, BCGM, ndc, afwc, psc is a retired admiral of Bangladesh Navy He served as the Assistant Chief of Naval Staff (Operations).
-Prior to that, he served as Director General of Bangladesh Coast Guard.
-Before that, he was the Commander of Khulna Naval Area.
+Mohammad Ashraful Haque NBP, NUP, BCGM, ndc, afwc, psc is a retired admiral of the Bangladesh Navy.
+He served as the assistant chief of naval staff (operations).
+Prior to that, he served as director general of the Bangladesh Coast Guard.
+Before that, he was the commander of Khulna Naval Area.

 Early life and education

 Haq was born on 1 March 1965.
 After successfully completing SSC & HSC he joined Bangladesh Naval Academy on 15 October 1982 and got commissioned in Executive Branch on 15 April 1985.
 He is a graduate of Mirpur Staff college & National Defence College.
 He completed his post graduate from National Defense College, Delhi, India.

 Career

-Haq served as the Sergeant-At-Arms of Bangladesh National Parliament while he was Commodore.
-He was managing director of Dockyard and Engineering Works Ltd and also served as Commander of Bangladesh Navy Fleet.
+Haq served as the serjeant-at-arms of the Bangladesh Parliament while he was commodore.
+He was managing director of Dockyard and Engineering Works Ltd and also served as commander of Bangladesh Navy Fleet.
 He has gone to retirement on 28 February, 2023.